Skip to content

 Although there are certain functions that each and every functional area of an organization performs and are specific to it, some functions or processes are cross-functional while some span the organization to the external partners, for example, dealing with customers or dealing with suppliers or working with strategic partners like delivery companies for the delivery of product or services to the customers.
 Example of such a process could be the fulfilment of a customer order by employees.
 When a customer places an order, that order has to go through finance and accounting, sales and marketing and to manufacturing and production departments.
 To make better sense of it all, just think of what happens when you place an order in McDonald’s.

-READ ALSO: Why is web accessibility testing services important?
+READ ALSO: Why is book scanning services growing?

 Levels of management